Viral Testing

 IgM IgG Interpretation

-High Low A new acute infection that has just been caught.
+A new acute infection that has just been caught.

 Low Mildly Raised A probable past infection, either inactive (in a latent state) or completely eliminated from the body and cured.

-High High A previous infection that has reactivated from a latent state.
+Low or High High A previous infection that has reactivated from a latent state.

 So in this way, ME/CFS specialists interpret antibody blood tests differently to ID specialists.
 Thus if you are an ME/CFS patient and your blood tests indicate low IgM, but with high IgG, an ID specialist will tell you that you do not have an active infection.
 But an ME/CFS specialist will view your high IgG as evidence of an ongoing active infection somewhere in the body.